The Art of Getting Lost

 “I don’t know where I’m going, but I know that you can’t get there that way”

 A tale of getting lost, letting go, setting forth without turning back.
 ‘A Child Kills himself’ feels like one of the most personal pieces Jacques Rancière has ever written.
 It does not only come across as a touching account of how his view on Roberto Rossellini’s Europa ‘51 has changed over time, but also of how his fundamental way of thinking has taken shape, much against the grain of the times.
 Indeed, when he describes the erratic wanderings of Irene, the character played by Ingrid Bergman, he might as well be referring to some of his own experiences.
 In Europa ‘51, the complacent bourgeois lifestyle of Irene is violently overturned by the suicide of her young child.
-This traumatic event leads Irene astray through the outskirts of Rome, where she hopes to find some answer to the impassable questions haunting her.
-This “voyage to the land of the people” is guided by her friend Andrea, who aims to give Irene’s desperate search meaning by situating it in the framework of Marxist thought: behind every individual agony, he suggests, there is the great social misery.
+This traumatic event leads her astray through the outskirts of Rome, where she hopes to find some answers to the impassable questions which haunt her.
+This “voyage to the land of the people” is guided by her friend Andrea, who attempts to give meaning to Irene’s desperate search by situating it within the framework of Marxist thought: behind every individual agony, he suggests, we find an instance of a great social misery.
 What is hidden needs to be uncovered, what is unfamiliar needs to be explained, what is disordered needs to be cured.
 But there comes a time when the explanations given by others no longer suffice, when one needs to look elsewhere and see for oneself.
-That is how Irene’s progression towards (class) consciousness leads her ever further away from the trodden paths where things can supposedly be healed and revealed by the rules of knowledge, further down the shores of the river towards the barren wastelands where she starts nursing a tubercular prostitute, towards the cement factory where she takes the place of a worker and the steps of the church where she discovers new faith.
+That is how Irene’s progression towards (class) consciousness leads her ever further away from the trodden paths where things can supposedly be healed and revealed by the rules of knowledge, further down the shores of the river towards the barren wastelands where she starts nursing a tubercular prostitute, towards the cement factory where she takes the place of a worker and the steps of the church where she discovers a new faith.
 Instead of an act of “consciousness”, what takes place is a process of conversion.
-Irene’s own unridden, unplanned exploration turns out to be a deviation that displaces her from the system of explanations and motivations that determines what are the proper rules of conduct and models of social behaviour, the common sense that defines what is “sensible”.
-In letting go of all chains of causes and effects, knowledge and truth, she becomes a stranger who no longer has a valid place in the layout of paths and traces that others make up to be “reality”; a foreigner out of place and out of reason, lost in the void of uncertainty, in the niente, the nothingness that silently lingers through the film.
+Irene’s own unplanned exploration turns out to be a deviation which displaces her from the system of explanations and motivations that determines what the proper rules of conduct and models of social behaviour are, the common sense that defines what is “sensible”.
+In letting go of all chains of causes and effects, knowledge and truth, she becomes a stranger who no longer has a valid place in the layout of paths and traces that others make up to be “reality”; a foreigner out of place and out of reason, lost in the void of uncertainty, in the niente, the nothingness that silently lingers throughout the film.

 About this entry